rackerlabs/technical-blog/_posts/2015-04-24-ansible-and-docker.markdown

 Ansible includes a [Docker module](http://docs.ansible.com/docker_module.html) that you can use to manage the Docker containers that are active on each host.
 It supports an intimidating number of module parameters, but you only need to know a few to get started.

 The minimum information that you can specify is the name of an image.
 It's good practice to also be explicit about the desired state, even though there's a default value.
-I also prefer to name my containers whenever I can, so that the output of `docker ps` is as readable as possible, and to make it convenient to reference from other containers later.
+I also prefer to name my containers whenever I can, so that the output of `docker ps` is as readable as possible, and to make it convenient to reference from other containers and tools later.

 ```yaml
 - name: Database